 The nearby airport is Biju Patnaik International Airport, Bhubaneswar.
 Daily domestic and international flights are available to reach here.

 The distance from Temple to the airport is 60 km.
-You can hire a taxi from the airport to cover the distance.
+You can take a taxi from the airport to cover the distance.

 Hidden Gems Of Puri

-There are some other hidden gems that you should visit; here I attached them as a guide to Jagannath Puri.
+There are some other hidden gems that you should visit; I have attached them as a guide to Jagannath Puri.
 Besides these, there are other beaches, temples, museums, libraries and more to see and visit in Jagannath Puri.
-Among nearby places, one can choose to visit further to Balukhand, the Konark Sun Temple, Brahmagiri and Chilika Lake.
+Among nearby places, one can choose to visit Balukhand, the Konark Sun Temple, Brahmagiri and Chilika Lake.

 Puri Is A Tourist-Friendly City

-Shopping is a pleasure here, with numerous local handicrafts, tribal artwork, bead Jewellery and textiles to tempt you.
+Shopping is a pleasure here, with numerous local handicrafts, tribal artwork, bead Jewellery and textiles to delight you.

 Best Time To Visit Puri